Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • Emotional instability.

-In the case of Huntington's disease, the prognosis is unfavorable, that is, it is impossible to cure the disease.
+In the case of Huntington's disease, the prognosis is unfavorable, that is, the disease cannot be cured.

-Treatment of chorea of a small type is carried out in a hospital.
-The patient is strictly shown bed rest, rest and careful care for him.
+Treatment of minor chorea is carried out in a hospital setting.
+The patient is strictly prescribed bed rest, rest and careful care.
 The medical arsenal includes:

 • Salicylates ( acetylsalicylic acid, salicylic sodium, butadiene, amidopyrine);